thesigns/Pikinni/README.md

-# Pikinni INI Parser
+# Pikinni - INI File Handler for .NET

+## Overview

-Pikinni is a lightweight and easy-to-use library for parsing INI configuration files in .NET applications.
-It offers a straightforward API that allows you to access, modify, and manage the contents of INI files efficiently.
+Pikinni is a lightweight .NET library designed to manipulate and handle INI files.
+This library allows easy access to INI file sections and properties, supporting operations likereading, modifying, and saving configurations.

 ## Features